Johan Alho

 Johan ″Jonne″ Aksel Alho (9 February 1907 – 14 September 1982) was a Finnish footballer and a football referee.

 Football

-Player career
+Playing career

 Alho started his career in the Helsinki working-class side Töölön Vesa, winning the Finnish Workers' Sports Federation's (TUL) Championship in 1930.
 At the time, the football in Finland was split in two due to the 1918 Finnish Civil War.
 In 1931, Alho was a member of the TUL football team participating the Workers' Summer Olympiad in Vienna.

 In the fall of 1931, three Vesa players, Alho, Valdemar Virtanen and Kurt Weckström, switched to the bourgeois HJK Helsinki.
 Between 1931 and 1936, Alho played six seasons for HJK in the Finnish top tier Mestaruussarja.

 As a referee

 After his playing career, Alho was a FIFA international referee in 1941–1956 and 1958–1961.
 He officiated 11 internationals including the first round match between Sweden and Norway at the 1952 Summer Olympics.
 In 1959, Alho refereed Finnish Cup final.